 YouVeda GI Enzyme can be found in My Healthy Digestion and My Healthy Body and contains a blend of all digestive enzymes that help efficiently break down carbohydrates, fats and proteins along with bitter Ayurvedic herbs that stimulate healthy gastric flow.

 Have you… gone today?
 Constipation is a sign of a sluggish digestive system and can make bloating worse.

-If you struggle with constipation, diarrhea, gas and bloating regularly you may need to start giving your gut a little TLC.
+If you struggle with constipation, diarrhea, gas and bloating regularly, you may need to start giving your gut a little TLC.
 Along with avoiding possible food irritants, it’s important to cultivate the healthy bacteria in your gut.
-This bacteria rules your digestion, immunity and can help your skin glow.
+This bacteria rules your digestion and immunity, and can help your skin glow.

 Try supplementing with a probiotic to help that good bacteria thrive in your gut and help naturally aid (i.e. not a laxative) your body in staying regular.
 YouVeda Probiotic 50B contains 15 strains of probiotics that are closest to those good bacteria strains already in our body!
 This probiotic can be found in My Healthy Digestion and My Healthy Immunity.